CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 During the organization phase, you may transfer items from one character to another character.
 Both characters must be in the same company, and the character with the item must make a corruption check (p.
 22).
 If the character does not fail the corruption check, the item may be moved to another character.

 An item may also be stored at a Haven/Darkhaven.
-The character must still make a corruption check, and if he does not fail , then the item is placed in your marshalling point pile.
+The character must still make a corruption check, and if he does not fail, then the item is placed in your marshalling point pile.
 Stored items may not be retrieved.

 Some resource events may also be stored, as indicated in their card text.
 No corruption check is required, unless otherwise specified on the card.

 ### PLAYING A NEW SITE CARD

 You must choose where each company is moving during the organization phase, by placing a new site card with each company.
 A company does not have to move.
 If you want to move a company, place the new site card representing their destination face down next to the site card representing their current site.
-You may look your location deck and pick this card, you do not have to draw it randomly.
+You may look through your location deck and pick this card, you do not have to draw it randomly.

 If you wish to move a company to a site that is face down on the table (for another company), tell your opponent which site the company is moving to.
 If you wish to move a company to a site that is face up on the table (because another company is also moving there), tell your opponent the company is moving to a face up site.